Our Board reflects a diversity of environmental interests and specializations...

 Tim Chan has been in the transit planning field for almost two decades, and is currently the Manager of Planning at the San Francisco Bay Area Rapid Transit.
 In his day job, he helps to advance the District's sustainability priorities on transit-oriented developments, ped/bike/transit access strategies and station improvements.
 In his off time, he also volunteers at Openhouse Friendly Visitor Program as a companion for LGBT seniors.
 Tim lives in the Silver Terrace neighborhood with his husband.

 Elizabeth Stampe is currently a consultant on communications and strategy, mostly for environmental nonprofits.
 Between 2010 and 2013, she was executive director of Walk San Francisco, winning safer speed zones around 181 schools and launching the nation's first Walk to Work Day.
 Before that, Elizabeth was Greenbelt Alliance's communications director, advocating for smart growth, sustainable transportation, and land conservation.
-Elizabeth lives in the Mission, with her husband, their toddler, and no car, and mostly uses her master's degree in botany to tell her friends that the flowers they're admiring are weeds.
+Elizabeth lives in the Mission, with her husband, their son, and no car, and mostly uses her master's degree in botany to tell her friends that the flowers they're admiring are weeds.

 Yin Yin is a China-born, Germany-raised, Canadian-American.
 After several years of working as a strategy consultant, she developed severe skin allergies to the pollution in Beijing.
 This prompted her to move to Silicon Valley and enter the cleantech industry, first working at an early-stage solar cell manufacturer, then leading Asia business development at Silver Spring Networks, a now publicly listed smart grid networking company.
 She’s currently COO and founding member of COMPAS, which makes enterprise software that empowers technology companies manage and execute their global growth.